freeCodeCamp/freeCodeCamp/docs/how-to-make-contribution-to-codebase.md

 4. Edit pages and work on code in your favorite text editor.

-5. Once you are happy with the changes you should optionally run freeCodeCamp locally to preview the changes.
+5. Once you are happy with the changes you should optionally run freeCodeCamp to preview the changes.

 6. Make sure you fix any errors and check the formatting of your changes.